 Once you have created your board, split the sales team into a few smaller teams.
 Each group takes turns selecting a category and a point value.
 The team has a limited time to converse and answer the question.
 If they get it right, they get those points.
 If they get it wrong, the other teams have the opportunity to steal the question and answer correctly.
 Keep calculations of what each team scores, and once all of the questions have been picked, the group with the most points wins.

+Company Jeopardy is a fun sales game for the onboarding process.
 When reps know about their company’s products, they feel more confident in sales meetings.
 A study published in the Research in Organizational Behavior Journal found that sales reps who are confident in their ability to complete tasks of selling are more persistent and more likely to overcome barriers.

 Have employees discuss their values and interests together to find commonalities.
 Then, research charities that align with those shared values, so everyone feels like their efforts are going toward a cause they care about.
 Use Idealist to find opportunities in your area that also match your team’s values.